evagoras/ezCFJSON/README.md

 ```

 ### toNative([everything=true])
-Returns a CF Struct of the Bean and its nested relatiosnhips
+Returns a CF Struct of the Bean and its nested relatiosnhips.
+By default it will add all the properties, including the nested ones, unless you pass a `false` argument to the function which will then add only the populated ones.
 ```
 struct = {
 	id = 233,